Articles

 Points

-To measure the players’ success, many games use the points system.
-The gamified product can apply the same scheme that helps both users and stakeholders: the first sees their achievements and the others can estimate user engagement of the website or application.
-It is not necessary to make the count of points in the rating form.
+To measure a player’s success, many games use a points system.
+The gamified product can apply the same scheme that helps both users and stakeholders: the first sees their achievements, and the others can estimate user engagement of the website or application.
+It is not necessary to count the points on the rating form.
 It may be just the number of check-ins or video views.

 Badges and stickers

-When users complete the challenge or gather a certain number of points, they can be awarded the badges or stickers.
-This kind of virtual rewards is often used in video games, so people are familiar with them.
+When users complete the challenge or gather a certain number of points, they can be awarded badges or stickers.
+This kind of virtual reward is often used in video games, so people are familiar with it.
 Stickers have gained people’s love long ago, therefore this kind of reward will be appreciated.
-Besides, the badges and stickers give much room for creative experimentation since they can be designed in various ways.
+Besides, the badges and stickers leave a lot of room for creative experimentation, as they can be designed in various ways.
 Such rewards can become additional drivers of motivation.

 Leaderboards

-The thing making the challenge even more interesting for people is the competition.
-Not many things can motivate users better than the desire to be a leader.
-The list of the “players” ranked in the order “Who’s got more badges” can increase users’ enthusiasm.
-However, in some cases, it may work contrarily demotivating people due to the high ranks of the others.
+What makes the challenge even more interesting for people is the competition.
+Few things can motivate users more than the desire to be a leader.
+The list of “players ranked in order of who has more badges” can increase users’ enthusiasm.
+However, in some cases, it may backfire, demotivating people due to others’ high ranks.
 That’s why this game element is recommended to be applied carefully.

 Journey

-This game mechanic aims to make the process of interaction with the product as easy and understandable as possible.
-The user should feel like the real player starting the personal journey of product usage.
-For example, on the onboarding page from which the user starts, they can be offered an introduction to the features, so that users won’t be afraid to make a mistake.
-When the journey continues, it is recommended to use the method of “scaffolding”.
-It means to disclose features progressively as the users become more experienced in using the product.
+This game mechanic aims to make the interaction process with the product as easy and understandable as possible.
+The user should feel like a real player, starting their personal journey with product usage.
+For example, on the onboarding page from which the user begins, they can be offered an introduction to the features, so that users won’t be afraid to make a mistake.
+As the journey continues, it is recommended to use the “scaffolding” method.
+It means disclosing features progressively as users become more experienced with the product.
 Such an approach allows people to avoid errors and makes the product pleasing to use.
 Also, the journey element may be supplemented with the progress feature.
-Providing information about the progress of the user’s journey, we can inspire them to continue.
+Providing information about the user’s progress, we can inspire them to continue.

 Constraints

-Many of us may think that it is not funny at all, still, there is a game element constraining players’ time.
-For example, the task in the games are often needed to be complete in a limited time, otherwise, players lose.
+Many of us may think that it is not funny at all, but still, there is a game element constraining players’ time.
+For example, the tasks in the games often need to be completed within a limited time, otherwise, players lose.
 The same approach can be applied to the gamified product.
 Users may be offered to do something which is available only today.
-The constraints make people react faster and somehow motivate them to take action right here and now.
+The constraints prompt people to respond faster and motivate them to act immediately.

-These are some common examples of game elements in design but there is room for the innovative game mechanics that can be applied in UX design.
-The major point to consider is that the product shouldn’t become too playful if it’s not expected according to the general stylistic strategy and brand image.
+These are common examples of game elements in design, but there is room for innovative game mechanics in UX design.
+The key point is that the product shouldn’t become overly playful if it doesn’t align with the overall stylistic strategy and brand image.

 The role of gamification in UX design

-In addition, today gamification already goes as one of the major design approaches.
-Plenty of designers have caught the hype and actively apply this method in various projects.
-That’s why many users might already have an experience of interacting with the gamified products which means they expect the same from yours.
+In addition, today, gamification is already one of the major design approaches.
+Many designers have caught the hype and actively apply this method to various projects.
+That’s why many users may already have experience with gamified products, so they expect the same from yours.

 Animated Stickers for Mood Messenger

-Summing it up, gamification is quite a new technique that is now on the path of active proving its reliability as an effective design method.
-Nevertheless, its popularity is growing really fast so it has good chances to become the leading approach in a short time.
+In short, gamification is a relatively new technique that is now actively demonstrating its reliability as a practical design method.
+Nevertheless, its popularity is growing rapidly, so it has a strong chance of becoming the leading approach in the near term.

 Recommended reading